 Discover greater possibilities for cancer care at Spectrum Health Reed City Hospital.

-This summer, the hospital will open the Susan P. Wheatlake Cancer Center, a comprehensive regional facility offering a new level of expertise to patients in an 11-county region.
+This summer, the hospital will open the Susan P. Wheatlake Regional Cancer Center, a comprehensive regional facility offering a new level of expertise to patients in an 11-county region.